drykit-go/testx/CONTRIBUTING.md

 Located in `gen.go` files, these directives execute `bin/gen` binary with various arguments.

-Run this command each time:

-- you declare a new checker type (in file `internal/gen/types.go`)
-- you implement a new `check.<Type>CheckerProvider` or update one in a way that changes its public interface, which includes:
+Run this command each time you implement a new `check.<Type>CheckerProvider` or update one in a way that changes its public interface, which includes:
   - Adding/removing a method
   - Changing a method signature (a parameter name change counts)
   - Editing a doc comment for a method